chadathid/hid-gatsby-starter-netlify-cms/src/pages/fundamentals/index.md

 Use 48px and 64px for headlines and/or specially handled cases called out in the HID Design System.

 **Grid**\
 The icon grid provides a structured base for the icon and act as a canvas to draw from.
-Working with grids makes it easier to align objects to the pixel grid and stay consistent in placement and spacing, this makes icon look more balanced and visually more appealing.
+Working with grids makes it easier to align objects to the pixel grid and stay consistent in placement and spacing, this makes icon look more balanced and visually more appealing.\

-**24 pixel grid**\
 The 24px icon size is the default, and most icons are created at this size.
 Icons that use a 24×24 pixel base grid have a 20px live area surrounded on all sides by 2px for padding and optical sizing.

 ![](/img/frame-17.png)